 The conference on Optical Fibers and Sensors for Medical Diagnostics and Treatment Applications opened with a tribute to Ron Waynant, a pioneer in the field of medical laser applications who worked with laser technologies for more than 45 years.

 Waynant, who died in May, was the longtime chair of the Mechanisms for Low-light Therapy conference.
-Israel Gannot (above), who frequently collaborated with Waynant, called him a creative, innovative, and respected scientist in the biophotonics community.
+Israel Gannot (at right), who frequently collaborated with Waynant, called him a creative, innovative, and respected scientist in the biophotonics community.